Bias Mitigation in Matched Observational Studies with Continuous Treatments: Calipered Non-Bipartite Matching and Bias-Corrected Estimation and Inference: Conclusion and Discussion

-In this work, we introduced a bias-correction framework for inexactly matched observational studies with continuous treatments, proposing adjustments in both the matching stage and downstream estimation and inference stages.
-Compared with the classic framework, these adjustments can make better use of covariate imbalance information after matching and have the potential to effectively reduce estimation and inference bias due to inexact matching.
-Our framework can also be applied beyond the continuous treatment case, such as the ordinal treatment case.
+In this work, we introduce a bias mitigation framework for inexactly matched observational studies with continuous treatments, proposing adjustments in matching, estimation, and inference stages.
+Compared to common practice, our framework better leverages post-matching covariate imbalance information to reduce estimation and inference bias effectively.
+It naturally extends beyond the continuous treatment case and can be applied to ordinal treatments as well.